pr0ln/KPMServerRegistry/README.md

 they don't have a conceptual about LICENSE.

-so i release this registry with MIT LICENSE
+so i release this registry under MIT LICENSE